 Informing passengers what the problem is (or will be) and how they can avoid affected routes/stations will go a long way to keeping people happy – or at least minimizing any unhappiness...

 And if all else fails, the free ice-cream and bottled water being offered to Waterloo commuters will have had some effect on keeping people on side.

 You can read more about this research on Transport Focus’s website.
-Our transport research team also run a perfect companion to industry reports (such as Transport Focus’s NRPS), called The Rail Reputation Index.
+Our transport research team also run a perfect companion to industry reports called The Rail Reputation Index.
 We have designed this study for train operating companies to understand the emotional dimensions behind passengers’ relationships with rail brands.
 The study reveals net promoter score (NPS) benchmarks and the factors which drive of customer advocacy.
 Recent findings are now available to subscribers and the top-line results are publicised in the Global Railway Review.